 HOW LONG IS A THERAPY SESSION?

 A typical individual therapy session is 50 minutes.
 60 or 75 minute sessions are available upon request.
-Couples sessions are more involved requiring 75 minutes at the start and usually reduce to shorter sessions with progress.
+Sessions for families or romantic relationships, are more involved requiring 75 minutes at the start and usually reduced to shorter sessions with progress.
 In my experience, longer and more frequent sessions translate to overall fewer hours in therapy.

 WHAT IS THE FEE FOR THERAPY?

 - $190 per 50-minute individual therapy session

 - $285 per 75-minute family or relationship therapy session

 - $228 per 60-minute hour, prorated, for additional services including phone calls, paperwork, psychological test administration, scoring, interpretation, report writing, etc.

 I accept credit card, cash and check payments.
 I offer a $10 fee discount per session for cash or check payments.